hatsusato/bed/README.md

 - Read a sequence of M bytes, where M is the value of the A register, from the standard input and interpret it in little-endian format to obtain a nonnegative integer N.
   - Raise the error flag if unable to obtain N.
 - Write the Nth command line argument string to the output stream as a byte string in UTF-8 format.
-  - Raise the error flag if an error occurs during writing to the output stream .
+  - Raise the error flag if an error occurs when writing to the output stream .
 - Raise the error flag if the Nth argument does not exist.

 ##### OpenQueue

 - Create a new queue stream on the heap.
 - Associate the new queue stream with the output descriptor in the Stream Map.
-- If a stream has already been associated with the output descriptor, close the old stream and overwrite it with the new queue stream.
+- If a stream has already been associated with the output descriptor, close the previous stream and replace it with the new queue stream.

 ##### OpenStandard